railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_record.rst

    *Definition of Analytic Plan*

 Using the link `Distribution Models` at the right side of the `Analytic Plan` form, you can define the distribution of either your expenses while creating supplier invoice, or revenue when defining customer invoices.
+Thanks to these models, you can have one amount distributed amongst several analytic accounts.
+Models can be reused, and they can be applied to one analytic chart of accounts, but also to a combination of various charts of account, such as projects and cost centers.

 .. figure::  images/account_distribution_model_61.png
    :scale: 85